CircleUp/django-qtools/README.md

 - **filter_by_q(objs, q)**

 Filter a collection of django instances by a Q object.
+Note that if the fields used in the filter haven't been prefetched then calls to the database will still occur (and probably a lot of them).

 ```python
 from qtools import filter_by_q